portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

-# Introduction to Info Open API catalog of Ports
+# Introduction to the catalog of Open Info APIs for Ports
-About ports ... and info
+This catalog enumerates a list of APIs with information about ports that can be useful for the logistic activities and also for the citiens that want to know more about ports.

 ## Categories

 Use of **Enumerations**.
-Many concepts are common in all ports (for instance: port services).
-It is advisable to use an enumeration field that would allow better filtering and precise references
+Many concepts are common in all ports (e.g., port services).
+It is advisable to use an enumeration field that would allow better filtering and precise references.
 ### Ship Calls
 Introduction to ship calls.

 Proposals:
 - **Ships Arrival Forecasts**.
-Forecast o ships that will arrive at a port.
+Forecast of ships that will arrive at a port.
 Data: IMO number, ship name, ETA (Estimated time of arrival), etc [catalog](catalog/catalog-ShipsArrivalForecasts.md)
 - **Vessels in port**.
 Vessels that are moored in the port.
 Data: IMO number, ship name, ATA (Actual time of arrival), ETD (Estimated Time of Departure), mooring Quay, etc [catalog](catalog/catalog-VesselsInPort.md)
 - **Ship Exits**:
 - **Ship Arrivals**: